red-sayed/2layerDiffieHellman/README.md

 ## Why I decided to concept that?

-I was understanding how _DiffieHellman_ works and I thought, _DH_ is really good for making _secure client-server messaging channels_, but _I did have an idea_ how to make the algorithm longer but get an opportunity _to hide the base number_ you use and get a _really good level of safety_.
+I was understanding how _DiffieHellman_ works and I thought, _DH_ is really good for making _secure client-server messaging channels_, but _I did have an idea_ how to make the algorithm longer(and safer) and get an opportunity _to hide the base number_ you use.

 ## How _2lDH_ works by DH colors method?